arenaxr/arena-docs/content/schemas/message/gaussian-splat.md

 Load a 3D Gaussian Splat for Real-Time Radiance Field Rendering.

-More information : <a href='https://github.com/quadjr/aframe-gaussian-splatting'>aframe gaussian splatting</a>
+More information : <a href='https://github.com/quadjr/aframe-gaussian-splatting'>https://github.com/quadjr/aframe-gaussian-splatting</a>

 All wire objects have a set of basic attributes ```{object_id, action, type, persist, data}```.
 The ```data``` attribute defines the object-specific attributes